-Wiper and True’s tap room on Friday or Saturday evenings thrums with fans enjoying fresh beer straight from source.
+Wiper and True’s tap room on Friday or Saturday evenings thrums with fans enjoying fresh Bristol beer straight from source.
 Some sessions, they don’t only spill into the outside courtyard, they stretch down the road too.
-The rest of the working week, it’s a little quieter – a hum of well-ordered activity getting those tasty beers brewed.
+The rest of the working week, it’s a little quieter for the Bristol brewery – a hum of well-ordered activity getting those tasty craft beers brewed.

-The brewery has been established in St Werburghs, Bristol, just off the M32, since 2014.
+The Bristol brewery has been established in St Werburghs, Bristol, just off the M32, since 2014.
 A small building that formerly served as a print works.
-Founder Michael Wiper says, empty back then, the place seemed far too big.
-That’s hard to believe now when every centimetre of space is efficiently packed with the extensive kit.
+Founder Michael Wiper says, while it was empty back then, the place seemed far too big.
+That’s hard to believe now when every centimetre of space is efficiently packed with the extensive craft brewing kit.
 New where it has to be, secondhand when they can.

 So how did it all start for this tasty selection of ‘No ordinary beers’?
 Founders and friends Michael Wiper and Al True, along with another pal, Francesca Garton, just loved home brewing.
 “Pretty awful stuff”, claims Michael now.
 It was cider at first.
 They’d planted an orchard in 2010 with the help of a passionate local arborist and used the apples to brew a cider, later expanding their ‘range’ to brew beer.
 At first, they’d try to emulate well-known brands.
 Then they began experimenting with single hop recipes, roasting their own malts … the whole shebang.
 “We made lots of mistakes along the way and learnt from them.”

 The start of Wiper and True's Bristol beer style